karchit/s3-object-lambda-workshop/Lab2/README.md

 <details><summary>Hint</summary>
 <p>

 Detect PII Entities is an expnsive (computationally and otherwise) API call.
-Does the <a href="https://docs.aws.amazon.com/comprehend/latest/dg/API_Operations_Amazon_Comprehend.html">AWS Comprehend Docs</a> mention any other API which can be used instead?
+Does the <a href="https://docs.aws.amazon.com/comprehend/latest/dg/API_Operations_Amazon_Comprehend.html" target="_blank">AWS Comprehend Docs</a> mention any other API which can be used instead?

 </p>
 </details>